haoxu07/AdmissionControlReference/README.md

   organization={ACM}
 }

-## Admission control of API requests in OpenStack
+## 4.Admission control of API requests in OpenStack
 #### We confirmed that admission control could improve the performance of OpenStack services by more than 50% in an overloaded situation.
 We also proposed a heuristic algorithm that adaptively tuned the concurrent connection limit by monitoring the statistics of the completed API requests obtained from a proxy server.
 Our experimental evaluation revealed that our algorithm helped avoid severe performance degradation in OpenStack.
 @inproceedings{matsuki2017admission,
   title={Admission control of API requests in OpenStack},